ct3008/microservice3-MealPlan/README.md

-# microservice3-MealPlan
+# W4153-P1-Application

-COMS4153 Cloud Cmoputing Microservice 3 - Meal Planner
+Simple microservice application for the first project in W4153 -- Cloud Computing.